 Place of Delivery

 The Contractor is expected to work offsite for most of the project.
-The Contractor is expected to attend our London office ( ) for meetings and to conduct the interviews Where necessary the Contractor may be required to attend our Birmingham office (1 Colmore Square, Birmingham B4 6ES) for the purpose of delivering the Services.
+The Contractor is expected to attend our London office (37 Wimpole Street, London, W1G 8DQ ) for meetings and to conduct the interviews Where necessary the Contractor may be required to attend our Birmingham office (1 Colmore Square, Birmingham B4 6ES) for the purpose of delivering the Services.

 Management Arrangements